Sports Illustrated Stadium: Design and features

 On June 6, 2023, the Red Bulls opened a new outdoor pre-match event space known as "CrossBar".
 The space includes a permanent stage and viewing area, a weather-proof option for pre-match events, along with new and upgraded furniture, gaming areas and bar and concession area.
+In 2026, the space was reimagined as "Hype House", a premium social club space with field level access.

 Ahead of the 2024 MLS season, the Red Bulls upgraded Sports Illustrated Stadium's lighting system by installing a Musco Lighting TLC for LED system.
 The new system has color-changing fixtures that allow for higher on-field lighting levels, dynamic lighting for in-game moments and celebrations and reduce energy consumption by 20%.
 A new LED ribbon board was also installed around the upper bowl of the stadium.

-Ahead of the 2025 MLS season, the Red Bulls created "Club SI" an indoor-outdoor premium space behind the home team’s bench at midfield.
+Ahead of the 2025 MLS season, the Red Bulls created "Club SI" an indoor-outdoor premium space behind the home team's bench at midfield.
 The 4,510 sqft indoor lounge was designed by Populous and the outside seating area consists of 188 movie theater-style cushioned chairs with the front row called the "Manager’s Box" providing access to a balcony over the player entrance tunnel.